bajosoto/kodinfo-beets/README.md

 This plugin generates the .nfo file containing a URL that points to the corresponding album page on a MusicBrainz scraper site.

-This is just an initial version in early development that tags albums (no artists yet!)